Month of bugs

 A month of bugs is a strategy used by security researchers to draw attention to the lax security procedures of commercial software corporations.

 Researchers have started such a project for software products where they believe corporations have shown themselves to be unresponsive and uncooperative to security alerts.
-Responsible disclosure is not working properly, and then find and disclose one security vulnerability each day for one month.
+For example, when a company does not fix the error after a Responsible disclosure, one may find and disclose one security vulnerability each day for one month.

 Examples

-The original "Month of Bugs" was the Month of Browser Bugs (MoBB) run by security researcher HD Moore.
+The original "Month of Bugs" was the Month of Browser Bugs (MoBB) run by security researcher H. D. Moore.